 The “chambers” feature two distinct spaces in every room

-Every room is designed to feature two distinct spaces that are separated by a sliding barn door.
+Every guest room is designed to feature two distinct spaces that are separated by a sliding barn door.
 This airline-inspired feature comes in handy if a hotel-mate needs to squeeze in a little work or a workout while you nap.

-The “Dressing Room” combines the hallway, bathroom and closet with a full vanity and makeup desk.
-The “Lounge” area features a patented lounge bed, a red SMEG refrigerator, TV, yoga mat, pedestal table, a smattering of charging ports and built-in window seating that provides views of the Nashville skyline and Music Row.
+The “dressing room” combines the hallway, bathroom and closet with a full vanity and makeup desk.
+The “lounge” area features a patented lounge bed, a red SMEG refrigerator, TV, yoga mat, pedestal table, a smattering of charging ports and built-in window seating that provides views of the Nashville skyline and Music Row.

 A focus on quality and convenience